 Tab Page in Edit Parameters Dialog Box Setting Function FTP Not Use FTP or Use FTP Specifies whether to use FTP.
 FTP connections from external devices will not be possible if Not Use FTP is specified.
-Login Sets the login name for FTP connections to the EtherNet/IP Unit or built-in EtherNet/IP port from external devices Password Sets the password for FTP connections to the EtherNet/IP Unit or built-in EtherNet/IP port from external devices.
+Login (See note 1 and 2.)
+Sets the login name for FTP connections to the EtherNet/IP Unit or built-in EtherNet/IP port from external devices.
+Password (See note 1 and 3.)
+Sets the password for FTP connections to the EtherNet/IP Unit or built-in EtherNet/IP port from external devices.
 Port No. Sets the FTP port number of the EtherNet/IP Unit or built-in EtherNet/IP port.
 It is normally not necessary to change this setting.
 Two ports are used with the FTP: a control port and a data transfer port.
 Only the control port can be set.
 The data transfer port number will be one larger than the control port number.